Jari Schuurman

-Jari Schuurman van Klaveren (born 22 February 1997) is a Dutch professional footballer who plays as a midfielder for club Dordrecht.
+Jari Schuurman van Klaveren (born 22 February 1997) is a Dutch professional footballer who plays as a midfielder for club Willem II.

 Club career

 Feyenoord

 Schuurman made his senior debut on 8 May 2016, coming on as 87th-minute substitute for Tonny Vilhena in a 1–0 Eredivisie win over NEC.
 He played this one match for Feyenoord.
 He moved to Willem II on a loan for the 2016–17 season, and the season after moved to NEC on a loan.

 Dordrecht

 On 30 January 2019, Schuurman moved to Dordrecht on a loan for the remainder of the 2018–19 season.
 After the season, he signed a three-year contract at the club.

+Return to Willem II

+In July 2025, Schuurman returned to Willem II with a two-year contract.

 International career

 Schuurman represented Dutch youth teams at U15, U16, U17, and U19 levels.